-Thus, statutory language that pertains to discriminatory "actions" and their "motivation" supports intentional discrimination claims only. not disparate-impact claims.
-See id. at 236 n.6 (concluding that Section 4(a)(1) of the ADEA, which makes it unlawful for an employer "to fail or refuse because of such any individual to hire individual's age" did not "encompass disparateimpact liability"); see also Alexander v.
-Sandoval, 532 U.S. 275, 280 (2001) (observing that it is "beyond dispute" that Section 601 of Title VI, 42 U.S.C. § 2000d, which makes it unlawful for any person to "be denied" federal financial assistance because of race, "prohibits only intentional discrimination") (emphasis added); City of Mobile v.
-Bolden, 446 U.S. 55, 60-64 (1980) (plurality) (interpreting Section 2 of the Voting Rights Act, 42 U.S.C. § 1973, which, until a later amendment, made it unlawful to "deny or abridge" voting rights on account of race, prohibited only intentional discrimination).
+(observing that it is "beyond dispute" that Section 601 of Title VI, 42 U.S.C. § 2000d, which makes it unlawful for any person to "be denied" federal financial assistance because of race, "prohibits only intentional discrimination") (emphasis added); City of Mobile v.
+Bolden, 446 U.S. 55, 60-64 (1980) (plurality opinion) (interpreting Section 2 of the Voting Rights Act, 42 U.S.C. § 1973, which, until a later amendment, made it unlawful to "deny or abridge" voting rights on account of race, to prohibit only intentional discrimination).

 On the other hand, statutory language that focuses on adverse effects, rather than the nature or motivation of the action, encompasses disparateimpact liability.
-See City of Jackson, 544 U.S. at 236 n.6 (concluding that Section 4(a)(2) of the ADEA, which makes it unlawful for an employer "to limit . his employees in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual's age" implicates disparate-impact liability) (emphasis added); see also Watson v.
-Fort Worth Bank & Trust.
-487 U.S. 977, 991 (1988) (concluding that Title VII "may be analyzed under the disparate impact approach" because the statute prohibits employer practices that adversely affect an employee's status).
+See City of Jackson, 544 U.S. at 236 n.6 (concluding that Section 4(a)(2) of the ADEA, which makes it unlawful for an employer "to limit. his employees in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual's age" implicates disparate-impact liability) (emphasis added and omitted); see also Watson, 487 U.S. at 991 (concluding that Title VII "may be analyzed under the disparate impact approach" because the statute prohibits employer practices that adversely affect an employee's status).

-As in Gallagher and Mount Holly, the operative provision of the Fair Housing Act at issue in this case is 42 U.S.C. § 3604(a).
+The operative provision of the Fair Housing Act at issue in this case is 42 U.S.C. § 3604(a).
 The Act makes it unlawful "to refuse to sell or rent or otherwise make unavailable or deny, a dwelling to any person because of race, color, religion, sex, familial status or national origin."
 42 U.S.C. § 3604(a).
-Thus,

-Congress used language in Section 3604(a) that focuses exclusively on discriminatory "actions" and their "motivation," not the "effects" of facially neutral policies.
-City of Jackson, 544 U.S. at 234, 236 & n.6.
-Because such language focuses only on prohibited acts, and not on the effects of those acts, Congress plainly limited the scope of Section 3604(a) to intentional-discrimination claims.
+Thus, Congress used language in Section 3604(a) that focuses exclusively on discriminatory "actions" and their "motivation," not the "effects" of facially neutral policies.
+See City of Jackson, 544 U.S. at 234, 236 & n.6; see also Am.
+Ins.
+Ass'n.
+2014 WL 5802283, at 8 ("When Congress intends to expand liability to claims of discrimination based on disparate impact, it uses language focused on the result or effect of particular conduct. rather than the conduct itself.").
+Because the language of Section 3604(a) focuses only on prohibited acts, and not on the effects of those acts.
+Congress plainly limited its scope to intentional-discrimination claims.
+Am.
+Ins.
+Ass'n, 2014 WL 5802283, at 8 ("In the FHA, Congress has included no such effects-based language.").

 Notably, Section 3604(a)'s language tracks the text of other statutory provisions that prohibit actions taken "because of" a protected characteristic.
-For example, Section 703(a)(1) of Title VII and Section 4(a)(1) of the ADEA prohibit specific discriminatory conduct, but like Section 3604(a) do not focus on the "effects" of the prohibited conduct.
-See Ricci v.
-DeStefano, 557 U.S. 557, 583 (2009) (construing § 703(a)(1) as an intentional-discrimination provision); City of Jackson, 544 U.S. at 236 n.6, 249 (finding no disparate-impact liability under ADEA § 4(a)(1)).
-The Court generally treats such language similarities in statutes as "a strong indication that [they] should be interpreted pari passu."
-Northcross v.
-Bd. of Educ., 412 U.S. 427, 428 (1973) (per curiam).
+For example, Section 703(a)(1) of Title VII and Section 4(a)(1) of the ADEA prohibit specific discriminatory conduct, but like Section 3604(a) do not focus on the "effects" of the prohibited conduct.4

-3. Section 703(a)(1) makes it unlawful for an employer "to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, or national origin."
+^{4.} Section 703(a)(1) makes it unlawful for an employer "to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, or national origin."
 42 U.S.C. § 2000e-2(a)(1).